Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     rpool/tmp /tmp zfs nodev,relatime 0 0
     EOF

-4.12  Optional: Mount a tmpfs to /tmp
+4.12  Optional (but recommended): Mount a tmpfs to /tmp

 If you chose to create a `/tmp` dataset above, skip this step, as they are mutually exclusive choices.
 Otherwise, you can put `/tmp` on a tmpfs (RAM filesystem) by enabling the `tmp.mount` unit.